 Science Care has always been a leader in our industry in support of our mission “...to ensure the utmost safety for our clients and respect for our donors”.
 We continue to provide cutting edge concepts to fulfill that mission.
 And so it is with serology testing for the more serious viral infections - Human Immunodeficiency Virus (HIV), Hepatitis B (HBV), and Hepatitis C (HCV).
-We are Science Care utilize NAT testing in screening our donors for potential disease.
+At Science Care, we utilize NAT testing in screening our donors for potential disease.
 NAT techniques identify viral particles rather than antibodies produces against such viruses, thus shortening the exposed window.

-The period of time of infection to detection is referred to as the “window”.
+The period of time of infection to detection is referred to as the “window.”
 The shorter the window, the better it is for all.
 Nucleic Acid Sequence testing (NAT) has improved the detection time for the major viruses of concern, HBV, HCV and HIV.
-The “window”, rather than months to detect, s nw measures in days, a marked improvement.
+The “window,” rather than taking months to detect, now measures in days, a marked improvement.

 We at Science Care utilize NAT testing in screening our donors for potential disease.
 These NAT techniques identify viral particles rather than antibodies produced against such viruses thus shortening the exposed window.

 In addition to serologic testing, we continue to assess a medical social history and recommend without exception the use of personal protection equipment (PPE) whenever handling anatomical specimens.

 To enhance complete traceability, all anatomical specimens recovered are tagged with corresponding donor ID tags, wrapped and labeled.
 The tags are required to remain with the specimens at all times, up and through final disposition.